CONTENTSTART

 • You may want to have separate folders for traditional and Roth accounts to help you keep track of amounts that are deductible and non-deductible for tax purposes.

-• Better yet, sign up for electronic statements at your financial institution, <%=strBankName%> offers them at no charge.
+• Better yet, sign up for electronic statements at your financial institution.

 Life documents